Does My Health Insurance Cover Dental Care?

 Also, you have to buy this coverage during either the annual open enrollment period or during a special enrollment period.

 A good percentage of the "dentally uninsured" are Americans over the age of 65.
 Why?
-Because Original Medicare doesn't cover dental care.
-(OK, that's not completely true.
-Medicare does cover some forms of emergency dental care.
-It doesn't cover any kind of routine dental work, though.)
+Because Original Medicare doesn't cover routine dental care.
+Medicare does cover some forms of emergency dental care, but it won't cover regular checkups and cleaning.

 In fact, according to a 2016 National Association of Dental Plans survey, only about 53 percent of Medicare recipients have dental coverage.
 Considering almost all seniors in the U.S. are on Medicare, that's a pretty shocking statistic.